 So just how long am I supposed to sit here on this tower?
 When is it okay to be officially concerned rather than just worrying irrationally?

 After about 2 hours of periodic tears running down my checks and convincing myself that nothing has happened (surely it's not possible but isn't this how it would start off if something had happened?), the dark clouds come in and thunder booms over where Steve was last seen.
 Time to do something.
 On my way to the tourist police, there is a local couple that I stop to ask their opinion.
 I hold myself together and the girl is very nice and speaks simple enough Spanish to me so we can converse.
 She suggests the police.
 So I wake the guy up who was actually sleeping on the desk with a pillow and tell him the situation.
 "Tal vez no hay un problema, pero estoy preocupada," I say.
 Maybe there's not a problem but I'm worried.
 Even so, he gets right on the cellphone asking me a few times how long it's been and giving a concerned look each time I answer.
 He's not helping.
 I try to make light of it but they said a boat is on the way and we'll go look for him.

 One of the police goes out to the point on his ATV and a few minutes later the local girl yells to me "Tu marido!"
 What timing.
 Steve is coming in a little fishing boat.
-I meet Steve at the shore, give him a big hug, and completely lose it.
+I meet Steve at the shore, give him a big hug, and start crying; sobbing really.
 With all that went though my mind, I am so happy to have my Steve back.
 He seems pretty happy like there was nothing to have fretted over.
 I am too tired and relieved to talk with Steve's rescuer Leonardo.
 Gladly we see him later and I'm able to talk with him and portray myself as a slightly more normal person.
 Leonardo recants the tale to a few guys at the bar and we all have a great night.Read Steve's version: The Making of a Kite Widow (AKA Steve's Castaway Moment)